History of Nebraska Cornhuskers football: Continued struggles (1950–1961)

 Nebraska was invited to play in the 1955 Orange Bowl despite going just 6–4, as Big Seven rules prevented champion Oklahoma from appearing in consecutive seasons.
 Nebraska fell to Duke 34–7 at Burdine Stadium (later the Miami Orange Bowl) in its first of seventeen Orange Bowl appearances.
-Instead of exercising a five-year contract option that would have tied him to NU until 1960, Jennings resigned after a 5–5 1955 season and never returned to coaching.
+Instead of exercising a five-year contract option that would have tied him to NU until 1960, Glassford resigned after a 5–5 1955 season and never returned to coaching.
 Despite the icy relationships he developed during his tenure, Glassford was a Nebraska supporter and booster for the rest of his life and maintained relationships with some of his former players.
 In 2016, he died at 102 as the oldest-living NFL player.

 Nebraska hired twenty-nine-year-old Bud Wilkinson assistant Pete Elliott to replace Glassford, but he left for California after a single season.
 Backfield coach Bill Jennings, who had followed Elliott from Norman, was promoted to head coach.
 Elliott and Jennings brought Wilkinson's split-T formation to Lincoln with minimal success – Nebraska was shutout thirteen times in fifty games under Jennings.

 The highlight of Jennings's tenure was an upset victory over Oklahoma in 1959 that ended OU's NCAA-record seventy-four-game conference winning streak.
 NU opened the following season with a win in Austin over No. 4 Texas; Nebraska entered the AP poll for the first time since 1954 but lost six of its remaining nine games to finish 4–6.
 Jennings frequently found himself at odds with program supporters, at one point stating "there is an intense desire to do something good in this state, like elect a president or gain prominence in politics.
 But we can't feed the ego of the state of Nebraska with the football team."
 Jennings coached Nebraska to five consecutive losing seasons; after his removal the program did not have another for nearly four decades.